The students are at the centre of all our efforts.

 For our secondary school students, we offer targeted preparation for the German Abitur.
 At the same time, they have the opportunity to complete the International Baccalaureate (IB), a globally recognised university entrance qualification.
 After taking on this academically challenging combination of Abitur and IB, there is no limit to where their educational journey can take them next – whether in Germany or further afield.

 Our schools are part of the SIS Group, which has been a pioneer in the bilingual education arena since 1999.
 At present, more than 3.700 students attend SIS schools at one of our 16 locations in Switzerland, Germany and Brazil.

 The SIS Swiss International School network ensures consistently high quality standards, as structures and processes at our facilities are evaluated, developed and enhanced on an ongoing basis.
 Plus, our international organisation provides teachers and students with a platform to exchange experience and insights across borders.

 Moreover, SIS Secondary Schools are accredited IB World Schools – making them members of a world-renowned international educational organisation.

-SIS is a joint venture of Kalaidos Swiss Education Group and Klett Group Germany.
+SIS a company of the Kalaidos Swiss Education Group which belongs to the Klett Group Germany.